Kazu010101/Zphisher-RMIT-Cybersecurity-Project/README.md

 ## Result

-We demonstrated how the victim fell to the attack and gave in the credentials to the attacker.
-In the actual world, the success of the attack depends on whether or not the victim is aware of the phising email.
+We demonstrated how the victim clicked the link and gave in the credentials to the attacker.
+With the credentials, the attacker could hack into the victim's account.
+However in the actual world, the success of the attack depends on whether or not the victim is aware of the phising email.

 ## Mitigation Plan

-- Routine cybersecurity awareness training to the employees on how to identify and respond against phising email.
+- Routine cybersecurity awareness training to the employees on how to identify and respond against phishing emails.
-- On endpoint devices, install email filtering and security software to detect and block email from malicious domains.
+- On endpoint devices, install email filtering and security software to detect and block emails from malicious domains.
+- Implement Multi Factor Authentication on staff accounts